kelseywhallon/fit-init-2.0-frontend/README.md

 ## Future Development
 - Adding functionality to allow instructors to assign workouts to specific clients/ users.
 - Adding a dashboard for instructors to be able to view all users that are assigned to them.
+- Load more option as the DB or workouts continues to grow for clients
 - Allow users to favorite specific workouts